RomiScript/Task-4-ToDoApp/README.md

-✅ My Tasks – Todo App
+ My Tasks – Todo App
 A simple and responsive Todo List built with HTML, CSS, and JavaScript.

 This project is the 4th task of my personal challenge:
 “The 12 Labors of Hercules – Frontend Edition”, where I build 12 progressively more complex projects to strengthen my web development skills.

-🌟 Overview
+ Overview

-My Tasks is a clean and minimalist Todo App that allows users to:
+Clean and minimalist Todo App that allows users to:

 Add new tasks